View Document

 c.
 Clinical Governance Committee’s role and operation

-The Clinical Governance Committee’s operation includes:
+The Clinical Governance Committee’s operation includes to:

-⦁ Review and monitor the activity of the clinics to ensure that the services of each clinic are compliant with -
+⦁ Review and monitor the activity of the clinics to ensure that the services of each clinic are compliant with:

 - all applicable legislation;